rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

     For BLSTM, it is about 30/31, for Conformer it is about 28/32. kernel size 8 (`conformer_pre9_d384_h6_ks8_wd0_blstmf2_specaug`) better?
     layer norm (`conformer_ln_pre9_d384_h6_wd0_blstmf2_specaug`) better?
+  - Anything with feature normalization wrong? input_stddev consistent?
+  - Check Hub500 difference between BLSTM and Conformer in detail.
+    Where does it fail?
+Listen to audio.

   TODO:
   - Transducer only later, first only CTC (based on aux4812f) (check overfitting in Transducer)